-This program requires a minimum of 38 points and an integrative portfolio project.
+This program requires a minimum of 38 points and an integrative project.
 It is designed for those with little or no experience teaching secondary social studies.
 Successful completion of this program of study leads to the M.A. degree and recommendation for New York State Initial Certification (grades 7-12).
 Student teaching is undertaken in cooperating middle and high schools, in the New York Metropolitan area.
 A committee of social studies faculty and cooperating professionals from the schools to which students are assigned supervise and evaluate the student teacher's work.

 In order to complete all degree requirements successfully, this program typically demands two terms of the academic year and two summer sessions, which can be taken in the same summer.
-This program leads only to New York State professional certification for those teachers already holding New York State initial certification.
-Program faculty cannot advise students about certification in other states or alternative New York State pathways to certification.